virgilvox/octoblu_tutorials/meshblu/pi/read.md

 1. Put the SD card in your rasperry pi.
 2. Place a raspian compatible USB wifi adapter in one of the USB ports
-3. Plug an Arduino compatible board with the StandardFirmata sketch loaded to the Pi.
-4. Power on the Pi (plug in the 5V usb adapter).
+3. Power on the Pi (plug in the 5V usb adapter).

-OctoPi should automatically boot up, run the Meshblu Server, a [bindPhysical](https://github.com/octoblu/serial/tree/master/examples/firmata/bindPhysical) script or in the case of the rally fighter it will be a script in /nodescripts/RallyFighter called win.js, connect to the wireless network and then register to the Meshblu Parent cloud.
+OctoPi should automatically boot up, run the Gateblu server.

 Here are the list of import files and directories:

-/meshblu - this is your private cloud folder /nodescripts - This has some nifty scripts and things built for the Rally Fighter Specifically /serial/examples/firmata/bindPhysical - a way to interface to an Arduino /home/pi/alljoyn - This is where alljoyn is located!
-There is a tutorial below.
-This is the alljoyn NPM module, lots of info there.
+/home/pi/gateblu : This is where your Gateblu server lives.
+/home/pi/hardware_examples : This directory has example scripts for interfacing your Pi's GPIO to Meshblu and Alljoyn.

 ##Figuring out your IP Headless

-If all went well your Private Meshblu cloud would have reported its IP address to the Parent Cloud.
+If all went well your Gateblu device would have reported its IP address to the Parent Cloud.
 With a simple rest call we can obtain this ip address in order to SSH in.

 ```
-curl -X GET http://meshblu.octoblu.com/devices/{meshblu uuid} --header "skynet_auth_uuid: {meshblu uuid}" --header "skynet_auth_token: {meshblu token}"
+curl -X GET http://meshblu.octoblu.com/devices/{gateblu uuid} --header "skynet_auth_uuid: {gateblu uuid}" --header "skynet_auth_token: {gateblu token}"
 ```

 ##Alljoyn